Our CSR policy

 - reduce our consumption of water, energy and laundry products by 25%

 - work towards zero waste

-In 2019 Elis defined new ambitious objectives for 2025, regarding a more efficient use of resources (water, energy, chemicals), textile recycling, product sustainability and employee well-being.
+In 2019, Elis has defined new ambitious objectives for 2025, regarding a more efficient use of resources (water, energy, chemicals), textile recycling, product sustainability or employees well-being.